SehajDxstiny/personal-website/src/pages/posts/meaning-of-life.md

 29. Contrary to popular belief, capital is cheap.
 There is [too](https://www.youtube.com/watch?v=vJbvzkXiex8) much money in the world.

 30. If someone watches everyone’s life from universe’s perspective, what would he say about yours?
 Are you crazy enough?
-When was the last time you got ecstatic [like this](https://www.youtube.com/watch?v=QxeVJGVR6iI&t=100s)?
+When was the last time you got excited [like this](https://www.youtube.com/watch?v=QxeVJGVR6iI&t=100s)?

 31. Hard problems are like climbing out of a well.
 Money (entries in a sql database) can only take you so far.